 You can measure the distance between the points by eye or use an ellipse method.

 - Draw a sphere around the closest point on the curve.

 - Measure the scale of masses which are far away.
 Then it will be easier to eyeball the size of the ones in-between.

 Do it this way: ghost straight through the 2 points, and further you will hit the horizon at some point (at VP).
 Alignment line which touches the edges of the both masses should also go to this one VP.

 - Fill the entire pass with these spheres.

 Now you can start drawing boxes inside of masses.
 Rotate them as you wish.

 This cube series may seem boring, I know.
-The next chapter will be more exciting.
+And the next chapter will be more exciting.